swimmiee/uniswapv2-path-optimizer/README.md

 ### Calculate path on-chain
 - **`async getOutPathsOnChain(props: GetOutPathParams):Promise<AmountsOutResult[]>`**
+  Calculate all possible paths of `getAmountsOut` function from onChain.
 - **`async getOptimalOutPathOnChain(props: GetOutPathParams):Promise<AmountsOutResult>`**
+  Returns the path with the most optimal value among the results of the `getOutPathsOnChain` function.
 - **`async getInPathsOnChain(props: GetInPathParams):Promise<AmountsInResult[]>`**
+  Calculate all possible paths of `getAmountsIn` function from onChain.
 - **`async getOptimalInPathOnChain(props: GetOptimalInPathParams):Promise<AmountsInResult>`**
+  Returns the path with the most optimal value among the results of the `getInPathsOnChain` function.

 ### Calculate path off-chain
 - **`getOutPathsOffChain(props: GetOutPathParams):AmountsOutResult[]`**
+  Calculate all possible paths of `getAmountsOut` function from offChain(client-side).
 - **`getOptimalOutPathOffChain(props: GetOptimalOutPathParams):AmountsOutResult`**
+  Returns the path with the most optimal value among the results of the `getOutPathsOffChain` function.

 - **`getInPathsOffChain(props: GetInPathParams):AmountsInResult[]`**
+  Calculate all possible paths of `getAmountsIn` function from offChain(client-side).
 - **`getOptimalInPathOffChain(props: GetOptimalInPathParams):AmountsInResult`**
+  Returns the path with the most optimal value among the results of the `getInPathsOffChain` function.

 ### Basic calculator
 - **`quote(tokenInId: number, tokenOutId: number, amountIn: BigNumberish): BigNumber`**